Highlights of Japan

 - Or follow our popular “On the Tea Road” activity.

-Spend the day in Nara visiting Nara Park, Tōdai-ji Temple, and Naramachi’s historic streets, then head to Osaka in the evening to enjoy Dōtonbori’s neon lights, street food, and lively nightlife.
+Why not spend the day in Nara visiting Nara Park, Tōdai-ji Temple, and Naramachi’s historic streets before coming back to your hotel in Kyoto ?

 or similar category 3* hotel